Skip to content

 print(f"Register {i:4d}: {val:5d} (0x{val:04X})")

 Each register value maps to a process variable: motor speed, temperature setpoint, or conveyor position.
-The register map is device-specific and documented in the PLC’s manual.
+The register map is device-specific and documented in the PLC manual.

-For new installations, OPC UA provides the security and data modeling that Modbus lacks.
+For new installations, OPC UA delivers the security and data modeling that Modbus lacks.

-OPC UA (OPC Unified Architecture) provides a rich data model, built-in security (authentication and encryption), and a publish/subscribe model.
-The following script connects to an OPC UA server and browses its address space.
+OPC UA (OPC Unified Architecture) delivers a rich data model, built-in security (authentication and encryption), and a publish/subscribe model.
+The following script connects to an OPC UA server and browses the address space.

 import asyncio